venud98/Stock-Prediction-Using-Reinforcement-Lerarning-/README.md

 With the help of Reinforcement Learning we have predicted the prices of the stocks and decided whether to buy , hold or sell the stocks .
 The following project has been implemented using the Keras API of the TensorFlow .

+The aapl_msi_sbux.csv file contains the data regarding the opening stock price and closing stock price of the respective stock.